hanszhang00/BLM-Informational-Site/README.md

 If you are still confused about the concept of open source and would like to learn more, check out the [**Github's official guide!**](https://github.com/open-source)

-With that said, I would **really really encourage you to fork and use this project in whatever way you want.
-Feel free to redesign it in your own language as well.
-Let's keep getting the words out so that more people can have a better understanding about the movement.**
+With that said, I would really encourage you to fork and use this project in **whatever way you want**.
+Feel free to **redesign it in your own language as well**.
+Let's keep getting the words out so that more people can become more educated and are able to support the BLM movement.**

 ## General Setup